monad-developers/protocols/README.md

 Each protocol has its own json file in `testnet/PROTOCOL.json`.

 The key fields are:
-- `name`: Name of protocol
+- `name`: Name of protocol.
-- `description`: Description of protocol
+- `description`: Description of protocol.
 - `categories`: Categorization of the protocol as list of category::sub-category pairs, in order of closest, most general, match to furthest matching categories.
-  * see the categorization section below to see available categories
+  * see the categorization section below to see available categories.
   * one category/sub-category pair is enough in most cases, however some protocols are associated with multiple categories.
 - `addresses`: A named mapping between contract concept and address.
 - `links`: Any links you are willing to provide (typically `project`, `twitter`, `github`, and `docs`).